overlaydao/overlay-users/README.md

 This is the [Concordium](https://concordium.com/) smart contract modelling [OVERLAY](https://overlay.global/) users.

-This smart module stores user data of [OVERLAY](https://overlay.global/).
+This smart contract module stores user data of [OVERLAY](https://overlay.global/).

 # How to build